Made in America Since 1972.

 DVP-120 – Relay & Horn/Strobe Setup

-Please click the video link below for step by step instructions on how to configure alarm and warning values on the Macurco DVP-120 Control Panel.
+Please click the video link below for step-by-step instructions on configuring alarm and warning values on the Macurco DVP-120 Control Panel.

 DVP-120 – Alarm and Warning Setpoint Setup